nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 1.2&ensp;Document Conventions

 In this document, some elements are styled differently for emphasis.
 These include:
-- :bulb: — This a useful piece of information that can make using ChopChop easier
+- :bulb: — This indicates a useful piece of information that can make using ChopChop easier
 - :information_source: — This indicates something that you should pay attention to
 - `code` — Text styled in this font generally indicates commands that you will type into the <i>command box</i> (see below)
 - <kbd>enter</kbd> — Text styled in this font indicates keys that you press on your keyboard